basvandenberg/ng-select/README.md

 same as the objects in the list of select `options` that was provided as input for the module.

-The `select` event is emitted by both the single and multiple select, the `deselect` event is only submitted by the multiple select.
+The `selected` event is emitted by both the single and multiple select, the `deselected` event is only submitted by the multiple select.

 ## Use in forms